StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/makedate.md

 ## Description

-Returns a date, given year and day-of-year values.
+Creates and returns a date based on the given year and day of year values.

+This function is supported from v3.1.

 ## Syntax